juliencombattelli/env-config/README.md

 Directory Specification and Filesystem Hierarchy Standard, meaning the user will find eg. a bin, etc, and share directories inside.

+### Note about sudo

 As shown above, env-config may need administrator privileges.
 However, due to BitBake design, it will not prompt the user for a password when using sudo.
 To work around this issue, it is recommended to temporarily disable password authentication for the user by setting the NOPASSWD option in a sudoers file in /etc/sudoers.d/ directory.
 Once the installation of env-config is completed, remove this sudoers file.

 WARNING: try to minimize the operations done in super user as it can be destructive.

+On systems where sudo is not available (either not installed or where the user is not in the sudoers), sudo operations will be automatically disabled.